jcolag/silver-bat-01-seeking-refuge/text/03-ropes.md

  > ...one might have admired so fine a specimen of English manhood, until the foppish ways, the affected movements, the perpetual inane laugh, brought one's admiration of Sir Percy Blakeney to an abrupt close.

-That hits a little bit close to home.
+That hits pretty close to home.

 Yeah, that's right.
 Some kids grow up with stories about knights errant or youxia or whatnot rescuing rich people in distress in want of a spouse.
 Some kids get picture books.
 I was regaled every night by my family with the adventures of a rich guy creating a network of resistance fighters to save people from executions, a hero who pretends to be an idiot to hide in plain sight.
-I'd argue that's a bit too on the nose for what my family was hiding, but more to my immediate point, it was years before I realized that not everybody could quote from the original novel.
+I'd argue that's a bit too "on the nose" for what my family was hiding, but more to my immediate point, it was years before I realized that not everybody could quote from the original novel.

 Regardless of my exposure to the book, I hope that the family is wrong about this.
 I would rather be able to find some balance between the weighty responsibility I feel, now that I've seen behind the curtain at Wooster Amalgamated, and acting like a jackass to keep people from trusting me.

 Despite my distaste, I start to play the part.
-As Yelena and I traverse the city, we stop off for manicures, pedicures, hair styling, fragrances, and so forth.
+As Yelena and I traverse the city, we stop off for manicures, pedicures, hairstyling, fragrances, and so forth.
 I leave myself a note to send more business to that tailor, too, since this outfit looks like a nightmare, but still somehow manages to be comfortable.

-"We might be hitting the point of diminishing returns, Eebee," Yelena finally suggests, probably finally bored of this shaggy dog story of an outing.
+"We might be hitting the point of diminishing returns, Eebee," Yelena finally suggests, probably finally bored with this shaggy dog story of an outing.
 "You look great, considering where we started, and the show is getting pretty close."

 OK, fair.
 I did forget that this was all to visit with Yelena's friend rather than my building a disguise.
 Back in the car!

 When we arrive at the museum, Yelena identifies us to the guard, who sends us to another door and apologizes that it's not a private entrance.
 We walk around and enter.
-I see a handful of Wooster Amalgamated people milling around outside and then looking at some of the outer exhibits.
+I see a handful of Wooster Amalgamated people milling around outside and then looking at a few of the outer exhibits.
 I guess that shouldn't be surprising, since we're not far from the office and it's not a bad museum at all.

 A host spots Yelena and, after looking my outfit over as if I just stepped out of a flying saucer, escorts us down a snaking corridor to what must be close to the rear of the building.
 And when we reach the door...he vanishes.
 I feel my heart rate increasing, suddenly concerned this is some sort of scam as I open the door into absolute pitch blackness.